 During the 2012 Hurricane Sandy event, the Bay Park Sewage Treatment Plant in Long Island, NJ, was inundated with several feet of storm surge.
 Millions of gallons of sewage were released into the adjacent waterway, which connects via other small waterways to the Atlantic Ocean.
 In 2014, FEMA funding was allocated for rehabilitation of the plant, including construction of a perimeter flood control system.
 Moretrench was contracted to install ACIP pile foundations, install a vibrated beam slurry wall cut-off barrier, and perform jet grouting where the cut-off could not be constructed due to the presence of the large underground utilities.

 Due to property line constraints around certain areas around the site, three different wall sections were designed by the joint venture of Arcadis/Hazen & Sawyer Engineers to complete the flood protection wall.
 The primary design consisted of an earthen levee with a central clay core and a vibrated beam subsurface cut-off trench.
 Where insufficient space was available for leeve construction, a pile-supported T-wall was incorporated.
 The treatment plant remained in operation throughout flood control installation.

-The T-Wall section consisted of a double row of 24-inch 4,000 psi auger cast piles reinforced with either #8 or #11 reinforcement cages.
+The T-wall section consisted of a double row of 24-inch 4,000 psi auger cast piles reinforced with either #8 or #11 reinforcement cages.
 Moretrench successfully conducted compression load tests on 90-ton and 70-ton capacity production piles to 238% of working load to verify design assumptions.
-In total, 699 piles were installed to varying tip elevations and constructed using over 3,000 cubic yards of pile grout.
+In total, 799piles were installed to varying tip elections and constructed using over 3,000 cubic yards of pile grout.

 Key to the smooth completion of jet grouting operations was Moretrench's use of its mobile jetting system that allowed the multiple locations to be addressed in a timely and efficient manner.